-We are extremely concerned about the recent events in South Africa.
+We are extremely concerned about the recent events in SA.
 Simon Freemantle explains the political forces behind the current turmoil on page 8, a sobering read.
+The uncertainty is having a devastating impact on the domestic economy, as detailed in our economic review on page 22.